Myofascial therapyMyofascial Pain Treatment in Wasilla, Alaska

-Northern Edge Physical Therapy is the right choice for your muscle pain physical therapy in Wasilla.
+Northern Edge Physical Therapy is the right choice for your myofascial therapy in Wasilla, Alaska.
 We are the only physical therapy practice in the state of Alaska that offers clients excellence in physical therapy with specialized programs such as; Dry Needling, Redcord, AlterG Anti-gravity Treadmill, Low-level Laser Therapy, and Massage Therapy.

 Muscles guide and steer movement.
 Muscle strength and tone is not only important for sculpted figures but also for prevention of injury.
 Muscles can suffer tears and tendon injuries especially when weakness or repetitive stress is involved.
 Myofascial pain syndrome is a chronic condition that affects the muscle and fascia (connective tissue that covers the muscles).
 Typically, syndrome indicates that the condition is multi-factorial, indiscriminate, and unpredictable.

 Multifactorial – more than one structure is injured or impaired which means that symptoms are poorly patterned and injured structures are difficult to isolate.

 Indiscriminate – not everyone with muscle injury or pain develops myofascial pain syndrome.

 Unpredictable – myofascial pain can include local and referred pain due to ‘trigger points’ and pain related changes that impact every aspect of life.